 Whether you’re enjoying the robust nightlife on Tejon Street or watching the sunset from the Palmer Park overlook, Colorado Springs has much to offer when the day ends.
-However, driving after dark in this city presents unique challenges to drivers, and it’s important to be prepared before you go out.
+However, the dangers of night driving in Colorado Springs present unique challenges to drivers, and it’s important to be prepared before you go out.
 Keep reading to learn about the dangers of driving at night, and find out how to keep yourself safe to get the most out of our beautiful city.

 1. Big Trucks:

 There is no doubt that big truck drivers are an important part of the state economy.
 In fact, as of 2020, there were about 18,000 Colorado citizens employed as truck drivers, delivering goods throughout the state.

 Despite the important role they play, big trucks can also present a hazard on the road.
 Due to their size and limited visibility, there is more of a risk than driving during the day.
 In fact, there have been many recent nighttime accidents involving semi-trucks in Colorado Springs and surrounding areas.